department-for-transport-public/rail_franchise_scheduling/README.md

 4. Follow instructions 7/8 from above to run the new dashboard.

 ### How to use the schedule_input sheet
 This is where you put in all the past data, future data and parameters you want the dashboard to consider.
-Once you have updated this sheet in sharepoint please contact the analytics unit to rerun the dashboard and send you the new output.
+Once you have updated this sheet, save the new version in the data/inputs folder and you can rerun the dashboard.

 * **Input sheet**
 This sheet contains all historical and known future milestones.
 The dashboard will fill in the blanks going forwards so the only information you have to input here is: